 Degree information for all A.A.T. degree seekers

-In order to receive the degree of A.A.T., students must complete the required courses below, must achieve minimum scores on each section of the MoGEA, and earn a minimum 2.75 GPA.
+In order to receive the degree of A.A.T., students must complete the required courses below, obtain at least state required scores on the MoGEA, and earn a minimum 2.75 GPA.

 Associate in Arts Teaching Degree